-In February, we hired three technicians for the 2020 field season beginning on March 2.
-Those hired include J. Coburn Blunt (New Hampshire), Adam Cupito (Ohio), Zack Petrie (New Jersey).
-Zack is the crew leader for the 2020 team this year.
+We hired three technicians for the 2020 field season beginning on March 2.
 The technicians arrived at the research site in March and have been self-isolating while performing field work.
 During this time, the technicians received bird handling, telemetry training, vegetation monitoring, vehicle safety training, and COVID-19 mitigation training.
+They finished field work and departed on July 17th, 2020.